habit-lang/mil-tools/README.md

-Although there is no need for this in our `funlib` example, it is sometimes necessary to perform some kind of initialization steps before any (or all) of the entrypoints in a library are used for the first time.
-The following shows a contrived example of this that includes entrypoints called `fib12` and `fib15` that are supposed to contain the 12th and 15th Fibonnaci numbers, respectively:
+Although there is no need for this in our `funlib` example, it is sometimes necessary to perform some kind of initialization steps before some (or all) of the entrypoints in a library are used for the first time.
+The following shows a contrived example that includes entrypoints called `fib12` and `fib15` that are supposed to contain the 12th and 15th Fibonnaci numbers, respectively: